 - How to look up a professional license

 - How to file a complaint on a private detective

 Other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be required.
 Check the state licensing website for more information.

 Washington Private Investigator Associations

 After you get licensed, it is important to start building your business.
 Private Investigator associations are a great way to keep in touch with what’s going on in the industry.
 Join an association to network with other professional investigators, get access to training, and refer business opportunities.
-Following are the two most prominent investigation association in the state of Washington.
+The following are the two most prominent investigation association in the state of Washington.